oracle-quickstart/oci-arch-media-job-processing/README.md

 2. An `objectstorage.createobject` event is sent to the `create_job` function.
 3. The `create_job` function adds a record to the `job_tracking` NoSQL table and calls the `launch_worker` funciton for the job.
 4. When launched, the worker instance reads the source video and outptuts a new MP4 file with H.264 and AAC encoding to the destination object storage bucket.
-5. During the processing, the worker updates the `job_tracking` NoSQL table and triggers job status notification emails.
+5. During processing, the worker updates the `job_tracking` NoSQL table and sends job status notifications.
 6. When processing is compelete, the worker terminates itself.

 ## Job Management